SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/nginx.md

 <img src={useBaseUrl('img/integrations/web-servers/nginx.png')} alt="Thumbnail icon" width="100"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

-Nginx source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent you can ensure collection of logs and metrics of Nginx to Sumo Logic.
+The Nginx source template generates an OpenTelemetry configuration that can be sent to a remotely managed OpenTelemetry collector (otelcol).
+By creating this source template and pushing the configuration to the appropriate OpenTelemetry agent, you can ensure the collection of Nginx logs and metrics in Sumo Logic.

 ## Fields creation in Sumo Logic for Nginx